AdobeDocs/uxp-indesign/src/pages/changelog/index.md

 #### Fixed

-- Random app freeze issue when invoking doScript() from UXP plugins.
+- Random app hang issue when invoking doScript() from UXP plugins.
 - App crash at quit when event handlers are registered.

 ## InDesign v18.5